-To enhance the worship service by assisting the congregation and clergy in celebrating and spreading the Word of God through music.
+The purpose it to enhance the worship service by assisting the congregation and clergy in celebrating and spreading the Word of God through music.

 Who may join?
 Anyone interested in praising our Lord in song.

-The choir also sang with the choir of St. Thomas Whitemarsh for their revival, and combined with the St. Cecilia Choir of St. Luke’s Church for a Christmas Concert.
-We also shared a Music Ministry with our Gospel Choir in Costa Rica.
+Under his direction the Chancel Choir has done many exciting things.
+The choir has sung at the Settlement Music School and Christ Church for Black History Month; participated with the Diocesan Choir for the Consecration of Bishop Charles Bennison; sang with the Absalom Jones Choir at the National Convention; sang with the St. Thomas Whitemarsh Choir for their Revival; combined with the St. Cecilia Choir of the St. Luke’s Church for a Christmas Concert and shared a Music Ministry with our Gospel Choir in Costa Rica.

 The Chancel Choir has also sung with the Bucks County Coral Society and the Mendelssohn Club.
 In 2014 The Chancel Choir sang with the Freedom Festival Choir at the Mann Center along with the Philadelphia Orchestra in honor of Octavius Catto.